-The causes of bipolar are still unclear but genes, abnormal brain structure, and anxiety disorders have been recognised as contributing factors.
+The causes of bipolar are still unclear but genes, abnormal brain structure, and anxiety disorders have been recognized as contributing factors.

-Because the current diagnostic manual of mental disorders doesn’t recognise childhood bipolar disorder, there is no official symptom criteria.
-However, children with bipolar disorder may present with the following symtoms;
+Because the current diagnostic manual of mental disorders doesn’t recognize childhood bipolar disorder, there is no official symptom criteria.
+However, children with bipolar disorder may present with the following symptoms;

 Manic episode symptoms

 - Feel very happy or act silly in a way that's unusual

 - Have a very short temper